Menopause Woes: 3 Must-Have Food Items to Maintain Natural Bone Health

 ‘Ageing gracefully’ is all good and dandy when your health continues to be faithful to your age.
 However, ask any woman over the age of 50 and you’ll find that one of their biggest health concerns is the condition called menopause.
 This condition is associated with the permanent stoppage of the menstrual period, wherein a woman is no longer able to bear children.
 Occurring between 49 to 62 years of age, menopause is a natural ageing process wherein production of two specific hormones, namely estrogen and progesterone begins to declines.

 Menopause is usually accompanied by a myriad of complications.
-Osteoarthritis and osteopenia are two of the most notable side-effect post-menopause that severely affect bone health.
+Osteoporosis, Osteomalacia and osteopenia are the most notable side-effect postmenopausal that severely affect bone health.
 Osteopenia results in loss of bone density that significantly increases bone fragility, making them more susceptible to breakage.
 Osteoarthritis, on the other hand, is the degradation of cartilage, the cushion around the lining of the joint that prevents friction between two bones.

 As menopause is a natural process and hence can’t be avoided, yet there several ways to minimize its impact on your health and enable you to lead a comfortable life during the transition period.
 One of the tools to achieves this is, healthy eating habits that also include several types of supplements.
 Today, we take a look at the three important food items that can ensure a better handling of the post-menstrual period.

 Calcium Rich Foods For Stronger Bones